opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ### Buffer

 Every data got from the SOS stream are sent to the buffer (using the EventManager).
 It can synchronize the data and handle playback/real-time.
-Once the data are processed by the buffer, they are send back to the bus through the EventManager to be processed by the other components (Views, Stylers etc..).
+Once the data are processed by the buffer, they are sent back to the bus through the EventManager to be processed by the other components (Views, Stylers etc..).
 The buffer can be used as a standalone component as well as into the [OSH.DataReceiver.DataReceiverController](http://opensensorhub.github.io/osh-js/Toolkit/Documentation/OSH.DataReceiver.DataReceiverController.html).

 The DataReceiver is a helper class to wrap and abstract some logic.
-It uses a single buffer instance and callback the result to the EventManager.
+It uses a single buffer instance and calls back the result to the EventManager.

 ![Data source controller](../images/Data_source_controller.svg)